a3rev/a3-lazy-load/readme.txt

 * Built in auto support for WordPress AMP plugin
 * Built in support for Better AMP plugin
 * There are no setting options for exclude /amp - Lazy Load is just never applied to the /amp endpoint
 * When the url is loaded in browser without /amp Lazy Load is applied

+= ADVANCED CUSTOM FIELDS =

+Fully compatible with the very popular Advanced Custom Fields plugin, Free and Premium versions.

 = LAZY LOAD EFFECTS =